eilonyaffe/TOM-complete/README.md

-# TOM-complete
+# TOM

-**TOM-complete** is an information preservation system based on Input-Output entries.
+**TOM (The OSINT MATRIX)** is an information preservation system based on Input-Output inquiries.
 While it is designed for OSINT (Open Source Intelligence) applications, it can be adapted for other purposes.

 ## Features